MicrosoftDocs/dynamics-365-intelligent-order-management/topics/dom.md

 ## Set up DOM

-To enable DOM as part of the order orchestration journey, set up the Dynamics 365 Distributed Order Management provider on the **Providers > Catalog** page in Dynamics 365 Intelligent Order Management.
-Find Dynamics 365 Distributed Order Management in the list of providers and select **Add Provider**.
-After you accept the terms and conditions, DOM will be enabled in the list of installed providers under **Providers > Installed**.
+To enable DOM as part of the order orchestration journey, follow the steps in the [Set up a Distributed Order Management provider](set-up-dom-provider.md) to set up and activate the DOM provider.

-When the DOM provider is set up, you can enable the action **Send Order to DOM** in the order orchestration designer and use its capabilities to optimize orders.

 ## Fulfillment sources